 November 28-30, 2023 | Las Cruces, New Mexico

-NMRWA’s water and wastewater conferences are the industry training events in the New Mexico and bring together board members, managers, operators, regulators, industry representatives, funding agency staff, lawmakers and community leaders.
+NMRWA’s water and wastewater conferences are the industry training events in the state and bring together board members, managers, operators, regulators, industry representatives, funding agency staff, lawmakers and community leaders.

 We are excited to continue the tradition of hosting this conference and look forward to seeing you there!

 Questions about registration?
 Contact Ruth Cox at email@example.com or (505) 933-0413.

 Welcome to New Mexico Rural Water